Quantum Area Fluctuations from Gravitational Phase Space: Introduction

 Next, we quantize the theory by promoting the Dirac bracket in \eqref{eq:intro-1} to a quantum commutator.
 Confining our attention to Minkowski spacetime and performing an angle- and time-averaging of $\varphi$ over the entire stretched horizon, we obtain an uncertainty relation involving the averaged quantities.
 On the Minkowski background, we then relate \emph{both} the uncertainties of $\varphi$ and $\psi = \p_\rho\varphi$ to that of the transverse area of the causal diamond and can now also smoothly take the Carrollian limit $h_0 \to 0$.
 The final uncertainty relation is thus given in \eqref{final-result} to be \be \big\la (\D A)^2 \big\ra \geq \frac{2\pi G}{d} \la A \ra + \CO(h_0) \,. \ee

 We see that the size of the area fluctuations of the causal diamond containing $\CH_s$ in Minkowski spacetime has a lower bound not only involving the UV scale given by Newton's constant $G$, but also the IR scale given by $\la A \ra$.
 Because the $h_0 \to 0$ limit is perfectly smooth in \eqref{eq:intro-2}, this suggests that this equation holds even when $h_0 = 0$, corresponding to when our stretched horizon becomes the null boundaries of our causal diamond.
+In particular, we view this result as a concrete demonstration that it is possible for the IR scale to enter into the size of semiclassical metric fluctuations.
 It would be interesting to explore this observation further, and also to connect \eqref{eq:intro-2} to observables, in the future.

 Note that these area fluctuations are qualitatively similar to the fluctuations of the so-called modular Hamiltonian $K$, obtained either in the context of AdS/CFT \cite{Nakaguchi:2016zqi, DeBoer:2018kvc, Verlinde:2019ade} or Minkowski space~\cite{Banks:2021jwj,Verlinde:2022hhs,He:2024vlp}.
 However, \eqref{eq:intro-2} is dependent on the transverse spacetime dimension $d$, whereas these earlier works analyzing the modular Hamiltonian found the dimension-independent inequality $\langle \Delta K^2 \rangle \geq \langle K \rangle$.
 While it may be tempting to exactly identify the modular Hamiltonian $K$ with the area $A$, as done in \cite{Wall:2011hj, Jafferis:2015del}, we remark that the modular fluctuations studied in the above references correspond to variations in temperature while keeping the causal diamond size fixed, whereas we are explicitly allowing the causal diamond size to fluctuate.
 Therefore, while we expect there to be a relationship between the fluctuations of $K$ and those of $A$ studied here, the precise relationship remains to be determined, a subject of future work.